1031-Systems/1031_Delivery/README.md

 ## Installation

-The currently available version is 1.0.0(b).
+The currently available version is 0.0.5(b).
 It is totally beta.
 Seems to work for me but I know the ins and outs.
-Previous versions may someday be available.
+Someday this will be a previous version that may be available.

 In general, you will need to clone this repo to your local host or download the associated tar file and expand it.